In some ways, reviewing Charles Schwab isn’t much different now than it would have been in the 1970s.

 However, the cash allocation of Schwab’s portfolios tends to be on the high side — typically between 8 and 10% depending on your risk tolerance and other factors.
 It also skews toward bonds.

-According to Backend Benchmarking’s detailed report on robo-advisors in the third quarter of 2020, Schwab produced an annualized return of 3.21% in the previous three years, the worst among the robo-advisors the company measured.
+According to Backend Benchmarking’s detailed report on robo-advisors in the fourth quarter of 2021, Schwab produced an annualized return of 12.5% in the previous three years, the worst among the robo-advisors the company measured.
+Schwab also ranked last in that measure for the previous three years as of the fall of 2020.

 Intelligent Portfolios also doesn’t offer tax-loss harvesting unless you invest at least $50,000.